metomi/metomi-vms/README.md

 Here, use the drop-down menus to change the _Type_ to **All traffic** and the _Source_ to **My IP** (your current IP address will be automatically added).
 Scroll down to the bottom of the page and click **Create security group**.

-If you used a name other than "MyIP" for the name of the group you will need to update the setting in the AWS Vagrantfile.
+If you used a name other than "MyIP" for the name of the group you will need to update the `aws.security_groups` setting in the AWS Vagrantfile.

 ### Create a user